dylnbp/MCD12Q2_Processing/README.md

 ## References:
 [1] Li, Yang, et al. "Widespread spring phenology effects on drought recovery of Northern Hemisphere ecosystems."
 Nature Climate Change 13.2 (2023): 182-188. \
 [2] Wang, Jianmin, and Xiaoyang Zhang.
 "Investigation of wildfire impacts on land surface phenology from MODIS time series in the western US forests."
-ISPRS Journal of Photogrammetry and Remote Sensing 159 (2020): 281-295.
+ISPRS Journal of Photogrammetry and Remote Sensing 159 (2020): 281-295. \
+[3] Grünig, Marc, et al. "Applying deep neural networks to predict incidence and phenology of plant pests and diseases."
+Ecosphere 12.10 (2021): e03791.\
+[4] Fatima, Zartash, et al. "The fingerprints of climate warming on cereal crops phenology and adaptation options."
+Scientific Reports 10.1 (2020): 18013.